andrew-j-ortiz/odin-ruby-tic-tac-toe/planning.md

 check if game ended, if it did, stop running this def, if it did not , run this def again
 3. game_end():
 Checks if the game ended.
 This will be true if either a player won, or there was a tie.
-4. display_board():
-displays the board in its current state

 ## logic pseudocode
 1. create two players